 How long does the Appeal process take?

 The duration of the Appeals process will depend on the nature of the Appeal.
-The Appeals Panel will aim to resolve any Appeals in time for the outcome to be taken into account in the current University admissions round Appellants and at the latest within 10 weeks of submission.
+The appeal process will aim to resolve any Appeals in time for the outcome to be taken into account in the current University admissions round Appellants and at the latest within 10 weeks of submission.

 What are the fees for submitting an Appeal?